 NOTE: Accessible PDF Form making requires an understanding of PDF Accessibility.
 Go to UDC’s PDF Accessibility Tutorials to learn more about this first.

-What does an accessible PDF form need to have?
+What does an accessible PDF form need?

 There are 6 key items to be familiar with when creating an accessible PDF form: